Changes in the Cryosphere and Sea Level Rise: Ross Ice Shelf, Antarctica

 Raw GPS data are archived by UNAVCO @ https://doi.org/10.7283/58E3-GA46

-GPS displacement time series are archived by SOPAC @ ftp://garner.ucsd.edu/pub/projects/RossIceShelfAntarctica
+GPS displacement time series (in Matlab files) are archived by SOPAC @ ftp://garner.ucsd.edu/pub/projects/RossIceShelfAntarctica

 Peter Bromirski (firstname.lastname@example.org); Emilie Klein (email@example.com); Yehuda Bock (firstname.lastname@example.org)

-Klein, E., C. Mosbeux, P. Bromirski, L. Padman, Y. Bock, H. A. Fricker, S. R. Springer (2019), Seasonal cycle in flow of Ross Ice Shelf, Antarctica, driven by basal melt rate variability, Journal of Glaciology, in review.
+Klein, E., C. Mosbeux, P. Bromirski, L. Padman, Y. Bock, H. A. Fricker, S. R. Springer (2020), Seasonal cycle in flow of Ross Ice Shelf, Antarctica, driven by basal melt rate variability, Journal of Glaciology, in press.